Hvaheterdu/Games/RockPaperScissor/README.md

 ## How to run

-To start the game, type
+Download/Clone the repo, enter the *src* folder and type

 ```
 $ python3 game.py